Cambridge District Scout Archives

 The last category ‘Cooks’, tells of the introduction of cooking by patrols, but more interestingly the use of a cook.
-Some are ‘borrowed’ with the suggestion that it was a paid post.
+Very occasionally cooks were ‘borrowed’ with the suggestion that it was a paid post.

 1916 5th Cambridge (Perse) Field Day ‘At places lunch was cooked and where possible eaten.’

 c.
 1928 23rd Cambridge with a potential recruit

 1930 5th Cambridge (Perse) Field Day ‘On such occasions as this , every member of the troop is expected to cook at least some of his lunch, so it is quite a common spectacle to see two small boys struggling with a refractory damper while a scoutmaster looks on with infinite pity as he chews his ham sandwich.’

 1947 5th Cambridge In house Cooking Cup competition